 Community interest thus cannot be defined in abstracto; the Commission performs a factual and legal analysis of the particulars of each case.
-The Court indicated that the Commission should, in particular, balance the significance of the alleged infringement as regards the functioning of the common market, the probability of establishing the existence of the infringement and the scope
+The Court indicated that the Commission should, in particular, balance the significance of the alleged infringement as regards the functioning of the common market, the probability of establishing the existence of the infringement and the scope of the investigation required in order to fulfil, under the best possible conditions, its task of ensuring respect for competition law.

-4 T-24/90, Automec v Commission, ECLI:EU:T:1992:97, paragraph 77.
+T-24/90, Automec v Commission, ECLI:EU:T:1992:97, paragraph 77.